huynhtran1509/WTALoadingManager/README.md

 This way, any sublcass of your base view controller that conforms to `WTALoadingProtocol` will automatically reload when needed.

-#### Manual Reloads
+### Manual Reloads
 If your view controller needs to make one-off requests that differ from your `loadContentIgnoreCache:completionHandler` implementation, you can manually configure the loading/failed view by changing the `loadingStatus` on the `loadingManager`.
-For example, this will change the `loadingStatus` to "loading" and show the loading view:
+For example, this snippet will change the loading manager's `loadingStatus` to "loading" and present the loading view:
 ```
 [self.loadingManager setLoadingStatus:WTALoadingStatusLoading];
 ```
-Since this is decoupled from the `loadingManager`'s`-reloadContent` logic, you will also need to dismiss the loading view.
+Since this is decoupled from the `loadingManager`'s`-reloadContent` logic, you will also need to dismiss the loading view once any network operations are complete.

-This manual method can also be used to cancel a request, which is useful when valid content has been obtained elsewhere and loading new content is no longer necessary (e.g. an async fetch request completes before the network request).
+This manual method can also be used to "force" a loaded state, useful for when data has been obtained elsewhere and a loading view is no longer necessary (e.g. an async fetch request completes before the network request).

 ## Additional Functionality

-#### Custom Status Views
+### Custom Status Views
 The loading manager provides default loading, failed, and empty views.
 If you require a custom status view, just assign one to the loading manager, e.g.
 ```
 WTACustomLoadingView *loadingView = [WTACustomLoadingView new];